Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Concept QuickLook

 QuickLook model is designed to make on-demand judgments about concept embeddings.
 For malicious concepts, we have defined two cases.
 Accordingly, Concept QuickLook has designed two types of workflows to address the threats posed by these malicious concepts.
 Figure \ref{figure5-workflows} shows two workflows for Concept QuickLook.
 The upper part illustrates the fuzzy detection of owner-uploaded concept files, which allows for quick screening to determine if the file is malicious, thereby protecting the platform's interests.
 The bottom part shows the process of determining whether an unknown concept belongs to a specific known concept class.

 For concepts that need to be quickly checked, output fuzzy text descriptions (concept classes) such as human beings, animals, etc. to provide a basis for the judgment.
 The main focus here is on the consistency of the concepts with the text description $T_d$ and the example diagram $E_d$.
-As shown in Equation (\ref{eq-match}), the symbol $g$ is used to denote the consistency relation, $\mathcal{R}_{cls}^{+}$ denotes a concept that is consistent with $h=\{ ({T_d},{E_d})^c\}$, and $\mathcal{R}_{cls}^{-}$ denotes a concept that is inconsistent with $h$.
+Let $\hat{R}_{cls}=\sigma(e^c)$ denote the class predicted by QuickLook for the uploaded concept embedding.
+We define the concept-matching decision as

+where $g\in\{R_{cls}^{+},R_{cls}^{-}\}$ indicates whether the predicted class is semantically consistent with the claimed description and example images.